 Improve Your Calculation: The ability to calculate is crucial in every chess player’s journey to improvement.
 There’s no such thing as a completely positional game where no calculation is needed; no matter how calm and quiet things have been going, there’s always a moment where you’ll need to see more than your opponent.

-The bad news is that good calculation doesn’t happen over night; you have to invest many hours of training and this type of training should never end, only increase in difficulty.
-No matter how high the level of a player is, calculation has to be trained always.
-You can do this even when you are watching a game online; the more you train it, the better and easier you will do it during your tournament games.
+The bad news is that good calculation doesn’t happen overnight; you have to invest many hours of training and this type of training should never end, only increase in difficulty.
+No matter how high the level of a player is, their calculation has to be trained always.
+You can do this even when you are watching a game online; the more you train it, the better and easier will be during your tournament games.

-In this article we will give you a few tips that you can apply during your game and home preparation in order to improve you calculation skills:
+In this article we will give you a few tips that you can apply during your game and home preparation in order to improve your calculation skills:

-While good calculation is very important, it is not always necessary.
-Learn to differentiate those moments during your game and not waste time on trying to figure out long line is positions where this is totally useless.
+While the good calculation is very important, it is not always necessary.
+Learn to differentiate those moments during your game and not waste time trying to figure out long-line positions where this is totally useless.

 For example, there are positions where you’ll only need to use your positional sense and the basic concepts of strategy.
 In such cases, starting to calculate long lines will only get you tired and leave you with no time on the clock for the truly difficult moments.
 Check for immediate threats and make sure you’re not going to hang anything, though!

 2. Know how much

 One mistake that many aficionados make is that they want to “solve” the game from an early stage of the game, see the lines until mate even if the position is not of that character.